 Students who graduate with a major in vocal performance have gone on to pursue graduate studies at top schools such as Eastman School of Music, Florida State University, Indiana University, University of Cincinnati College-Conservatory of Music and Maryland Opera Studio.

 Alumni of the program also have performed on the stages of the best opera houses and have achieved success in other areas of the arts and education.

-Alice Nelson '11 is working as a private voice teacher and music director for Mayfield High School after spending a year in Texas working with the Austin Lyric Opera in Texas.
+Alice Nelson '11 is private voice teacher and music director for Mayfield High School in Ohio.
+She has worked with the Austin Lyric Opera in Texas.
 She is pursuing a master's degree in the music education and licensure program at Case Western Reserve University under a full-tuition, paid graduate assistantship.

 M.M., Indiana University

-M.M., B.M., University of Idaho, Lionel Hampton School of Music
+M.M., University of Idaho Lionel Hampton School of Music